 Infographics for Advocacy: throughout 2014 YALSA will publish a series of infographics which illustrate the importance of library services for teens, and the vital role libraries play in helping teens succeed in school and beyond.

 Makerspace Resources: throughout 2014 - 2015 a taskforce is working to create a variety of resources to help members learn about the maker movement and how libraries can be a part of it in order to increase their value in their community.
-Activities include: creating a "Making in Libraries" toolkit to be released in conjunction with 2014 's Teen Tech Week; implementing a maker programming contest during summer 2014 for members to highlight best practices; maintaining the maker page on YALSA's public wiki on an ongoing basis and encouraging members to contribute to the content there; identify writers to create maker related posts and articles.
+Activities include: creating a "Making in Libraries" toolkit (PDF) released in conjunction with 2014 's Teen Tech Week; implementing a maker programming contest during summer 2014 for members to highlight best practices; maintaining the maker page on YALSA's public wiki on an ongoing basis and encouraging members to contribute to the content there; identify writers to create maker related posts and articles.

 Professional Values: A taskforce is working throughout 2014 to investigate best practices in associations and professionalism, then identify core professionalism values of a librarian or library worker serving teens, and use it for a basis for creating guidelines for professionalism for librarians and library workers who work with and for teens.

 Programming Clearinghouse: with grant funds from the Best Buy Children's Foundation and the Dollar General Literacy Foundation, in 2014 YALSA will create an online clearinghouse of teen programming.
 Users will be able to upload and share their own program ideas.